Research Topics

 Typically, researchers in machine learning have looked at continuous optimization for techniques to solve their problems.
 However, in the last years, there has been a surge of research at the intersection of machine learning and discrete optimization.
 On one hand, can discrete optimization techniques solve problems arising in machine learning?
 On the other hand, can machine learning be used to solve complex discrete optimization problem faster?

-My research here has focused on showing how certain impossibility results in machine learning can be transferred to results of a similar flavour in optimization (ML2), as well as in showing how machine learning can be embedded in integer programming solvers, as to increase their performance (ML1).
+My research here has focused on showing how certain impossibility results in machine learning can be transferred to results of a similar flavour in optimization (ML2), how machine learning can be embedded in integer programming solvers, as to increase their performance (ML1), and how a classical discrete optimization framework -- submodular function maximization -- can be used together with classical convex optimization algorithms to select the most relevant features of a dataset while training the ML model (ML3).

 Miscellanea on polytopes